zebbra/Agent-Jones/README.md

 # Agent-Jones

+This is a fork of [Charles Bueche](http://www.netnea.com/cms/netnea-the-team/charles-bueche/)'s Agent Jones, focussing on:

+- Python 3 (some code adjustments and dependency changes)
+- Dockerization, Horizontal scaling (see [docker-compose](./docker-compose))

 Agent-Jones is a web-service used to configure and retrieve info from Cisco devices.
 Mostly switches, but it could as well be used for routers.
 Its goal is to serve as a back-end for nice GUIs and collectors applications.
 As such, it doesn't have any GUI.